AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

 1. Confirm with **Create**.

-1. Your Adobe Analytics configuration will be shown in the AEM console.
+1. Your Adobe Analytics configuration is shown in the AEM console.

    ![IMS Configuration](assets/integrate-analytics-ims-11.png)